PennyLaneAI/catalyst/runtime/README.rst

      - Only for the computational basis on the supplied qubit
      - Only for the computational basis on the supplied qubit
    * - Gradient
-     - The Adjoint-Jacobian method supporting all observables
+     - The Adjoint-Jacobian method for expectation values on all observables
-     - The Adjoint-Jacobian method supporting all observables
+     - The Adjoint-Jacobian method for expectation values on all observables

 Requirements
 ============